d-odhiambo/dairy-cow-breed-liker-app/README.md

 -Git & GitHub

 ## Contributing
-Contributions are welcome!
+Contributions are welcome.
 To contribute:

 -Fork the repository